tradingstrategy-ai/tradingview-defi-strategy/README.md

 - [Bollinger bands](https://tradingstrategy.ai/docs/programming/api/technical-analysis/volatility/help/pandas_ta.volatility.bbands.html#bbands):
   A popular volatility indicator by John Bollinger.

-## Comparing the strategy results
+## Strategy performance results and algorithm porting notes

-Both strategies open positions in a similar fashion, so they are more or less comparable.
+Both TradingView and Trading Strategy strategies open positions in a similar fashion, so they are more or less comparable.

 **Because of the different price feeds and other subtle differences you cannot have the same strategy backtest
     result on two different markets**.

-### Algorithm porting notes

 At least some of positions like ~Jul 20th are opened around the same time, so we do see that the strategy is following the same pattern.